EricXue92/SNVIPGP/README.md

-# Inducing Point Gaussian Process with conformal training for out-of-distribution detection and conformal prediction
+# An Integrated Framework for Conformal Prediction and Out-of-Distribution Detection

 &nbsp;